oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-install.md

 The concept behind a service mesh is pretty simple.
 It's basically a set of network proxies that are conceptually interposed between the containers running on a pod and the external network of the pod.
 This is achieved by the service mesh management capability (the control plane) which automatically adds proxies (the data plane) to the pods when the pods are started (if the pod is in a namespace that requests this via annotations)

-The following diagram (from [buoyant.io](https://buoyant.io)) whoes the components in the [linkerd](https://linkerd.io) service mesh, but other service mesh implementations have a similar structure.
+The following diagram (from [buoyant.io](https://buoyant.io)) shows the components in the [linkerd](https://linkerd.io) service mesh, but other service mesh implementations have a similar structure.
 In this architecture, the proxies run as containers within the pod using the [sidecar pattern](https://dzone.com/articles/sidecar-design-pattern-in-your-microservices-ecosy-1)

 ![](https://buoyant.io/images/manifesto/diag1.svg)